UMAprotocol/docs/docs/developers/optimistic-oracle-integration.md

 For example, if users wanted to denominate their withdrawals in BTC instead of USD, the price identifier could be set to ETH/BTC.

-This example is intended to serve as a basic technical tutorial for how to integrate the Optimistic Oracle into a project.
+This example is intended to serve as a basic technical tutorial for how to integrate the Optimistic Oracle into a new contract.
 Some interesting ideas for extending the tutorial contract include:

 - Limiting withdrawals unless ETH is above a certain USD price, which would enforce a "HODL" strategy for depositors.
-- Allowing a user to request a propose a price in the same transaction, through a function in the `OptimisticDepositBox` contract.
+- Allowing a user to request a price and propose a price in the same transaction.
 - Only allowing withdrawals after a specified future timestamp.
-- Allow partial withdrawals that must be spaced out over time.
+- Allowing partial withdrawals denominated in USD that must be spaced out over time.

-The Optimistic Oracle is a powerful tool for smart contracts that need quick resolution of off-chain data, and this tutorial is only scratching the surface.
+The Optimistic Oracle is a powerful tool for smart contracts that need quick and secure resolution of any kind of off-chain data, and this tutorial is only scratching the surface.

 To learn more, see the [full contract documentation](https://docs-dot-uma-protocol.appspot.com/uma/contracts/OptimisticOracle.html), and if you have ideas or questions about something you'd like to build, join our community on [Discord](https://discord.com/invite/jsb9XQJ).